x-o-r-r-o/PHP-Webshells-Collection/README.md

 I am not responsible for how you use this stuff.

-Default Password for All Shells (if required): wso
+Default Password for All Shells (if not available in shell description): wso